nikasimovich/arts22/_agendas/week-8.md

 - Mobile design considerations

 ### Homework
-- For Monday: based on today&rsquo;s feedback, select one visual direction to move forward with.
+- For Monday: based on Monday&rsquo;s feedback, select one visual direction to move forward with.
 Sketch out a complete design for your website.
 Include one mobile screen.
 - Reading [Exclusive Design](https://exclusive-design.vasilis.nl/).
-Sarah is the discussion leader
+Sarah is the discussion leader.

 ---